tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 greet(); // call it with () - which is the invocation operator - logs "Hello" to console

-// regular objects can not be "called" let car = {make:"Yugo"}; // object literal car(); // "Uncaught TypeError: car is not a function"
+// regular objects can NOT be "called" let car = {make:"Yugo"}; // object literal car(); // "Uncaught TypeError: car is not a function"